 Making a Great Lent!
-There are three traditional spiritual practices that serve as the foundation of Lenten penance: prayer, fasting, and alms giving.
-These penances should be practiced throughout the year, but are given special prominence during Lent.
+There are three traditional spiritual practices that serve as the foundation of Lenten penance: prayer, fasting, and almsgiving.
+These disciplines should be practiced throughout the year, but are given special prominence during Lent.

 Prayer: Lent is a good time to develop or strengthen a discipline of daily prayer.
-Daily Mass and the Stations of the Cross are also great ways to draw closer to God during Lent.
+Weekday Masses and the Stations of the Cross are also great ways to draw closer to God during Lent.
 We also have Benediction celebrated every Friday morning at 10:00am.
 If it is your piety, perhaps saying the Rosary.

 Fasting: Ash Wednesday and Good Friday are obligatory days of universal fast and abstinence.
 Fasting allows a person to eat one full meal.
 Two smaller meals may be taken, not to equal one full meal.
 Further, all Fridays in Lent are days of complete abstinence (from meat).
 If possible, the fast on Good Friday is continued until the Easter Vigil (on Holy Saturday night) as the "paschal fast" to honor the suffering and death of our Lord, and to prepare ourselves to share more fully and to celebrate more readily His Resurrection.

 Almsgiving (Charity): While Lent is about giving something up (i.e. fasting), it is also about putting something positive in its place.
 The best way to remove vice is to cultivate virtue.
 Lent has been a traditional time of helping the poor and doing acts of charity and mercy.
 While as Christians this is a year-round calling, Lent is a good time to examine ways to get involved and to make resolutions to actually do them.

 Through our works of prayer, fasting, and abstinence, let us heed the prophet Joel's exhortation to return to God with our whole heart (2:12).
 Below are some of the past Lenten topics.

 Dr. Kenneth Baily